jmccann/drone-terraform/DOCS.md

 plan
 : if true, calculates a plan but does __NOT__ apply it.

-remote
+init_options
-: contains the configuration for the Terraform remote state tracking.
+: contains the configuration for the Terraform backend.

-remote.backend
+init_options.backend-config
+: This specifies additional configuration to merge for the backend.
+This can be specified multiple times.
+Flags specified later in the line override those specified earlier if they conflict.

+init_options.lock
-: the Terraform remote state backend to use.
+: Lock the state file when locking is supported.

-remote.config
+init_options.lock-timeout
-: a map of configuration parameters for the remote state backend.
+: Duration to retry a state lock.
-Each value is passed as a `-backend-config=<key>=<value>` option.

 vars
 : a map of variables to pass to the Terraform `plan` and `apply` commands.